 If you decided to use canned beans you could reduce the cook time to 10 minutes, dried takes much longer of course but is incredible.

 What are your thoughts on kale soup?
-I mean, kale added into your soup recipe?
+I mean, it is a great way to add nutrition and texture.
 If you’ve never tried it I encourage you to put a bit into this recipe and give it a real try.
-You have the ability to add time so that it is very tender, or a bit less time so it adds to the texture of the sausage soup recipe.
+You have the ability to add time so that it is very tender, or a bit less time so it adds to the texture – or leave out if you are scared. 😉 You just set to saute and submerge to bubble and soften to your liking at the end.

 We enjoy kale in soup (even my kids) as well as making other easy kale recipes like our kale chips in the oven!!
 You can make just pressure cooker kale as a side dish too, it’s very versatile.
 Of course you can omit it all together but it’s always good to try things over and over again as you might love it as an adult like I do.